hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 - The module is fully conditional and does not create any resources if `enable_interface_endpoints = false`.
 - Pay attention to the order of `private_subnet_ids` to avoid unnecessary endpoint recreation during updates.
-- Ensure all downstream modules handle the case when endpoint outputs are empty (if the module is disabled).
 - All outputs safely return `null` when `enable_interface_endpoints = false`, ensuring compatibility with other modules.

 ---